Last updated on January 12th, 2025 at 12:59 pm

 Howth’s Walking Trails

 In town, you’ll start to see large signs describing Howth’s walking trails.
-There are four trails marked green, red, purple, and blue.
+There are four different routes marked green, red, purple, and blue.

-Green is the easiest and shortest option which is the route I followed.
-What I love the most about Howth’s walking trails is that they are clearly marked the entire time on posts with green, purple, red, and blue arrows guiding you along the correct route.
+The green route is the easiest and shortest option which is the route I followed.
+What I love the most about Howth’s walking trails is that they are clearly marked the entire time on posts with blue, purple, red, and green arrows guiding you along the correct route.

 The Howth Cliff Walk

 The dirt path is clear and very narrow in some parts.
-Literally, you’ll look down to your left and your foot is a few inches away from a straight drop into the sea.
-So be careful at these parts, but mostly, just enjoy the sweeping views.
+Literally, you’ll look down to your left and your foot is a few inches away from the cliff edge and a straight drop into the sea.
+So be careful at these parts, but mostly, just enjoy the amazing views.

 Once you finish your jaunt through the neighborhood, which also has clearly marked trail signs, the path will deposit you back at the Howth train station.